mikemonaco/devops-takehome/README.md

 ## Running the application

-Running this application locally requires [Node.js](https://nodejs.org/en).
+Running this application requires [Node.js](https://nodejs.org/en).
 Once Node.js is installed, go into the `app` directory and run the follow commands:

 `npm install` to install the project dependendencies